cst0/.config/README.md

 - dunst: Nice and simple notifications.
 - fish: My personal choice of shell.
 I'm particularly fond of the 'abbreviations' feature, and a bunch are configured.
-- htop: Some configuring happening here, though it's all through htop.
 - i3: Tiling window manager.
 There's a bunch of unique things here-- I'm using my numpad as both a number input and a single-press workspace switcher, which isn't very typical as far as I've seen.